apappas1129/vue-training/README.md

 ### Project Directory Structure

 The current file structure is mainly based on `vite-ssr-plugin`'s [Basic File Structre](https://vite-plugin-ssr.com/file-structure#basic-apps).
 Mainly, the `pages` folder for [Filesystem Routing](https://vite-plugin-ssr.com/filesystem-routing).
 And `renderer` folder, although not explicitly required, is where SSR related files (such as your SSR entrypoints) should be in.
-The [Domain Driven Structure](https://vite-plugin-ssr.com/file-structure#domain-driven) scales better for large applications but for this project, basic will suffice.
+The [Domain Driven Structure](https://vite-plugin-ssr.com/file-structure#domain-driven) scales better for large applications but for this project, the "basic" or "flat" structure will suffice and file navigation should not be that hard.

 The rest is personal preference that attempts to emulate some parts of [Nuxt's directory structure](https://nuxt.com/docs/guide/directory-structure/nuxt).